nredell/forecastML/README.md

 * **Q:** Where does `forecastML` fit in with respect to popular `R` machine learning packages like [mlr3](https://mlr3.mlr-org.com/) and [caret](https://github.com/topepo/caret)?
 * **A:** The idea is that `forecastML` takes care of the tedious parts of forecasting with ML methods: creating training and forecasting datasets with different types of features--grouped, static, and dynamic--as well as simplifying validation dataset creation to assess model performance at specific points in time.
-That said, the workflow for packages like `mlr3` and `caret` word occur inside of the `forecastML::train_model()` function.
-Examples of this type of modular workflow, including how to pass objects seemlessly between `forecastML` functions, are in the works.
+That said, the workflow for packages like `mlr3` and `caret` would occur inside of the user-supplied modeling function which is passed into `forecastML::train_model()`.
+Examples of this type of modular workflow with these packages in particular are in the works.

 ## Example